Morgawr/yokubi/src/Section2/Part4/Lesson48.md

 Nah, I’m good.
 </pre>

 In a previous lesson we saw the volitional form can be used to invite/urge someone to do something with you.
 There is another way to ask someone if they want to do something together with you, and that is to use a question phrased in the negative.
-This is similar to the English “won’t you… ?”.
+This is similar to the English "won’t you...?"

 <pre>
 明日、映画を見に<b>行かない</b>？